 The Open University provides a range of free online courses.
 The following courses (available in English only) may be useful for anyone developing their digital skills to help with learning or with employment:

-Guidance for safe operation from September 2020
+Guidance for safe operation for post-16 providers

-Blended learning guidance for Post-16 providers
+Blended learning guidance for post-16 providers

 We have worked closely with learning providers and partners to develop a plan for post-16 learning delivery from September 2020, which endorses a “blended learning” delivery model.
 This collection of material, developed in consultation with our Blended Learning Working Group, includes guidance on blended learning for learning providers and teaching practitioners.